-In 2012, each non-employee director received an annual retainer of \$50,000.
+In 2013, each non-employee director received an annual retainer of \$50,000.
 The current level of the cash retainer paid to directors was set in June 2004.
 Fees for attending meetings of the Board and each of its standing committees are set at \$2,000 per meeting.
 The Chairmen of the Audit and Compensation Committees each receive a supplemental annual retainer of \$15,000 for service as committee chairmen.
 The Chairmen of the Finance and Governance committees each receive a supplemental annual retainer of \$10,000 for service as committee chairmen.
 Ms. Longoria and Messrs.
-Carroll, Wareing and Wolff are members of a special CEO Succession Planning Committee and receive an annual retainer of \$20,000 for service on that Committee.
-Mr. Carroll serves as chairman of the special committee and receives no additional compensation for serving as the committee's chairman.
-Fees earned or paid in 2012 are set forth in the Fees Earned or Paid in Cash column of the Director Compensation Table on page 17.
+Carroll and Wareing are members of a special CEO Succession Planning Committee.
+Ms. Longoria, Mr. Wareing, and, until his appointment as Executive Chairman as discussed below, Mr. Carroll, receive an annual retainer of \$20,000 for service on that committee.
+Mr. Carroll serves as chairman of the special committee and received no additional compensation for serving as the committee's chairman.
+Following his appointment as Executive Chairman, Mr. Carroll no longer receives the annual retainer for service on that committee.
+Fees earned or paid in 2013 are set forth in the Fees Earned or Paid in Cash column of the Director Compensation Table on page 16.
+Mr. Carroll's compensation is discussed under "Compensation Discussion and Analysis-Executive Chairman Compensation Arrangements" beginning on page 35.